Methodology and Motivation

 Currencies

-Numbeo utilizes multiple currency feeds, including the European Central Bank feed, to update its internal currency exchange rates almost every hour.
+Numbeo updates its currency exchange rates almost hourly using multiple feeds, including data from the European Central Bank.
 For each user input, Numbeo stores the value in EUR, USD, and the currency of the input, using the current exchange rate.
 When calculating averages, Numbeo chooses currency to use based on currency stability and the predominant currency in the country, in order to minimize errors in cross-currency comparisons.

 To display historical data, Numbeo uses monthly historical exchange rates to calculate data based on the mid-month currency exchange rate.
 If end-users choose a custom display currency for showing historical data in a given year, the mid-year currency exchange rate is used to calculate the displayed data.